pkazmierczak/piotr.is/content/posts/2020-05-05-ipad/index.md

 their past investments as a factor when deciding on whether to continue the project.
-It applies to [human relationships](https://www.npr.org/2015/02/13/385948508/how-sunk-cost-fallacy-applies-to-love), too, and, as I experienced, to consumer decisions.
+It applies to [human relationships](https://www.npr.org/2015/02/13/385948508/how-sunk-cost-fallacy-applies-to-love), too, and, as I experienced, to consumer decisions.[^2]

-{{< aside >}}
-Side-note: how often does sunk cost fallacy apply to software projects?
-How many projects were you part of, dear reader, when a decision was made to stick to old, buggy, messy ways of doing things simply because “we've already invested so much time and effort into this system”?
-Food for thought.
-{{< /aside >}}

 This post, then, isn't a caveat emptor, I'm not trying to discourage anyone from buying an iPad, nor am I saying it's a bad purchase in general.
 On the